-Why Buhari is Good for Workers — Nigeria Today
+Why Buhari Is Good For Workers — Nigeria Today

-By Garba Shehu Tuesday, May 1 is Worker’s Day all over the world and expectations are that questions will be asked of what Muhammadu Buhari, the President of Nigeria is doing to make life better for workers in the country.
+Every May 1st is Workers’ Day all over the world and expectations are that questions will be asked of what Muhammadu Buhari, the President of Nigeria is doing to make life better for workers in the country.
 I place a caveat here.
-I work for the President and I am paid for the work I do.
+I work for the President and I am paid for the work I […]

+The post Why Buhari Is Good For Workers appeared first on Leadership Newspaper.

 Do you have something awesome to share with the world?
 Click here to share